Scam & ID Theft

 - Don't respond to emails requesting personal information.
 No legitimate company (or credit union) will send you an e-mail asking you to verify or send personal information in reply

 - Update virus protection software regularly

-- Use a secure browser
+- Use a secure browser with a firewall

 - Do not store financial information on your laptop

 - Before you dispose of a computer, delete personal information

 - Shred offers and documents containing personal information